Peach PRC: Personal life

-Curnow came out as a lesbian on 13 January 2022.
+Curnow came out as a lesbian on 16 January 2022.
 She had previously identified as bisexual.
-On 9 February 2021, she was featured on Abbie Chatfield's It's a Lot podcast, where she discussed coming to terms with her sexuality, stating; "every gay person I knew, or bi person, was like 'yeah I always knew.
+On 9 February 2021, she was featured on Abbie Chatfield's It's a Lot podcast, during which she discussed coming to terms with her sexuality, stating: "every gay person I knew, or bi person, was like 'yeah I always knew.
 I've known it since I was little.'
 I don't remember knowing from a young age that I liked girls."

 In April 2022, Curnow revealed her birth name was Sharlee, as opposed to Shaylee, after her birth name was used on an APRA Music Awards poster shared on her Instagram.
-Commenters were quick to point out what they believed was a typo on the poster; however, Curnow replied to clear up the confusion and revealed it was the name on her birth certificate.
-Despite this, she continues to go by Shaylee in her personal life and is also credited professionally as Shaylee Curnow.
+Commenters were quick to point out what they believed was a typo on the poster, but Curnow cleared up the confusion by revealing that it was the name on her birth certificate.
+Despite that, she continues to go by Shaylee in her personal life and is also credited professionally as Shaylee Curnow.

 Curnow has been open about her battles with addiction in her TikTok videos, as well as her experiences with borderline personality disorder and ADHD, including hyperfixation.

 Relationship with Alex Williamson

-On 28 April 2021, Curnow made a post on social media, alleging abusive and predatory behaviour by her former boyfriend, Australian comedian Alex "Shooter" Williamson.
+On 28 April 2021, Curnow posted an allegation on social media of abusive and predatory behaviour by her former boyfriend, Australian comedian Alex "Shooter" Williamson.
 Williamson responded in a series of stories on Instagram, claiming the allegations were "horse shit" and accusing PRC of domestic violence, recounting an incident in which she allegedly tried to kick down a door while he was on the toilet.
 Williamson was subsequently dropped by his management a day later, and the lineup of the Perth and Sydney comedy festivals on 3 May.
 Williamson has rebuked all claims.
 Following the allegations against him, Instagram removed Williamson's profile.
 Williamson claimed this was the second time Curnow had attempted to "deplatform" him, after which she removed the posts.